ha-noh/first-discord-bot/halloffame_logic.md

 		1. Count++
 		2. if Flag is false && Reactor is not in the List, add the Reactor to the List
 			- if the length of the List >= the Threshold, repost and set Flag to true
-			- else if the length is less than the Threshold, return
 		3. else if Flag is true, update the emoji reactions on the Output post

 3. Repost